-Definitely the best known winery from Portugal’s Alentejo wine region (east of Lisbon in Reguengos de Monsaraz), the history of “Herdade do Esporão” ‘s estate goes back 700 years.
+Definitely, the best-known winery from Portugal’s Alentejo wine region (east of Lisbon in Reguengos de Monsaraz), the history of “Herdade do Esporão” ‘s estate goes back 700 years.
 The boundaries were first established in 1267.
 The modern winery today boasts three historic monuments on its estate: a medieval Tower, the Bow and the Chapel (all declared national heritage monuments) and recently restored by Esporão’s owners, Finagra.
 The tower is particularly impressive, built in 1457 by Morgado Álvaro Mendes de Vasconcelos, a knight in the household of the Duke of Bragança and governor of the Roman city of Évora.

-The story of the winery is more recent, beginning in 1973 when Joaquim Bandeira and Dr. José Alfredo Parreira Holtreman Roquette bought the estate and began their ambitious winemaking venture, right in the middle of political transition in Portugal.
+The story of the winery is more recent, beginning in 1973 when Joaquim Bandeira and Dr. José Alfredo Parreira Holtreman Roquette bought the estate and began their ambitious winemaking venture, right in the middle of a political transition in Portugal.
 The last 35 years have seen major investment, innovation and the launching of new products, besides their ever-evolving wine portfolio, Esporão lead the market in olive oil production.

-Truly one of the most dynamic and forward thinking wineries in Portugal, it is an absolute delight for the wine tourist.
+Truly one of the most dynamic and forward-thinking wineries in Portugal, it is an absolute delight for the wine tourist.
 They have been leaders in wine tourism, and have organized the infrastructure for guests to enjoy a fascinating visit of the estate, the historic monuments, the vineyards and of course the atmospheric cellars.

 Red Wine Esporão Private Selection